Estimated reading time: 8 minutes

 Since the earliest days of science fiction as an established genre, writers in the field have imagined what has come to be called First Contact with a capital F and a capital C. Most of the early speculation in the so-called Golden Era of Science Fiction (the 1930s and 40s) was laughable.
 But in more recent times most authors have sought to ground their work in the thinking of scientists rather than fantasists.
 The result has been a flurry of thought-provoking books and films that raise questions about human existence as well as the prospects for encountering intelligent life elsewhere in the universe.

-In fact, one remarkable writer himself has produced twenty-two standalone novels exploring the concept of First Contact in all its many manifestations.
-(More books are on the way.)
+In fact, one remarkable writer himself has produced twenty-five standalone novels (and counting) that explore the concept of First Contact in all its many manifestations.
 His name is Peter Cawdron.
 He’s a New Zealander-turned-Australian.
 I’m in the process of reading all the novels in his series.
-I’ve compiled all my reviews to date at Peter Cawdron’s insightful First Contact book series.
-Meanwhile, I’m including below only [two] of the best examples of his work.
+I’ve reviewed all the books to date at Peter Cawdron’s insightful First Contact book series.
+(Well, except for one.
+It’s about zombies or vampires or somesuch.
+And I won’t read such stuff.)
+Meanwhile, I’m including below only two of the best examples of his work, one in each of the two lists below.

 Below you’ll find two lists.
 In the first, I’m listing the five best First Contact novels I’ve read and reviewed.
 The second list includes all the novels I’ve read and reviewed here in this genre (with the exception of most of Cawdron’s).
 The books are arranged in alphabetical order by the authors’ last names, and each is linked to my review.